Careers

 Although construction is a widely recognized skilled trades area, it’s hardly set in stone.
 New occupations continue to emerge as the industry rapidly modernizes to meet the evolving needs of clients in a variety of sectors.

 At the same time, there’s a growing – and borderline concerning – shortage of workers in this area.
-That means college graduates with diplomas, certificates, or degrees in an applicable field may have their choice of high-paying and rewarding careers.
+That means college graduates with diplomas, certificates, or degrees in an applicable field will likely have their choice of high-paying and engaging careers.

 Facts to consider

-- As of 2021, Canada’s federal government has committed $180 billion to national infrastructure improvements that include upgrades to roads, bridges, water systems, and public transportation.
+• As of 2021, Canada’s federal government has committed $180 billion to national infrastructure improvements that include upgrades to roads, bridges, water systems, and public transportation.3

-- One-third of businesses in construction say their number-one challenge is recruiting skilled trades workers.[2]
+• One-third of businesses in construction say their number-one challenge is recruiting skilled trades workers.5

 How an Ontario college can help you get started in construction

 A growing number of Ontario colleges offer programs designed to prepare students for a career in construction.
-A credential in these areas can give you a leg up in pursuing apprenticeships or entry-level positions with prominent construction organizations.
-Meanwhile, the hands-on learning of an Ontario college can help existing construction workers elevate their careers through the development of new and innovative skills.
+A diploma, certificate, or degree in these areas can give you a leg up in pursuing apprenticeships or entry-level positions with prominent construction organizations.
+At the same time, credentials from an Ontario college can help existing construction employees elevate their careers through a promotion.